jovitalukasik/SVGe/README.md

 ```

 ## Bayesian Optimization
-For performing bayesian Optimzation you must first follow the steps from the official [D-VAE repository](https://github.com/muhanzhang/D-VAE)
+For performing Bayesian optimzation, first follow the steps from the official [D-VAE repository](https://github.com/muhanzhang/D-VAE) \
-change to directory `Bayesian Optimization`
+Change to directory `Bayesian Optimization`
 and run for BO on NAS-Bench-101
 ```bash
 ./run_bo_Nb101.sh